ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 )
 ```

-Remember to adjust the defaultScopes to just request what you really need for the security sake, and user privacy and trust.
+Remember to adjust the defaultScopes to just request what you really need for the sake of security, user privacy, and trust.
 {: .note}

 We also have to install the OAuth feature and configure it.
 We need to provide a HTTP client instance, a provider lookup
-where we determine the provider from the call (we don't need to put logic here since we are just supporting google for this guide) and
+where we determine the provider from the call (we don't need to put logic here since we are just supporting Google for this guide) and
-a urlProvider giving the redirection url that must match the one specified as authorized redirection at Google Developers Console, in this case `http://me.mydomain.com:8080/login`:
+a urlProvider giving the redirection url that must match the one specified as authorized redirection in the Google Developers Console, in this case `http://me.mydomain.com:8080/login`:

 ```kotlin
 install(Authentication) {